celestiaorg/docs/docs/developers/troy-smart-contract-tutorial.md

 cast call $CONTRACT_ADDRESS "getCount()(int)"
 ```

-### Deploying to Ethermint
+### Deploying to Troy

-Now that we've deployed and tested locally, we can deploy to Ethermint.
+Now that we've deployed and tested locally, we can deploy to Troy.

 > Be sure to be using the private key for the account which holds the test
 > OPC tokens requested from the faucet.